aramiracle/image_enhancement/README.md

 ## Script Details

-### `preprocess.py`
+### `main.py`

-- Purpose: Preprocesses image data before training the deep learning model.
+- Purpose: Entry point for training and testing the image enhancement model.
 - Functionality:
-  - Resizes images to specified target sizes or fractions.
-  - Uses multiprocessing for parallel processing.
+  - Handles command-line arguments for training and testing modes.
+  - Initializes the model, data loaders, and other necessary components.
+  - Executes training or testing based on user inputs.

+### `model.py`

+- Purpose: Defines the architecture of the image enhancement generator model.
+- Functionality:
+  - Implements the generator model using PyTorch.
+  - Provides options for both complex and simple generator architectures.
+  - Defines forward pass logic for enhancing input images.

+### `loss_functions.py`

+- Purpose: Contains custom loss functions for training the image enhancement model.
+- Functionality:
+  - Defines various loss functions, including PSNR, SSIM, LNL1, and a combined loss.
+  - Calculates loss values for model training and evaluation.

+### `data_loader.py`

+- Purpose: Manages data loading and augmentation for the training and testing datasets.
-- Usage: `python preprocess.py`
+- Functionality:
+  - Defines a custom dataset class for reading and preprocessing image data.
+  - Implements data augmentation techniques for training data.
+  - Provides data loaders for efficiently loading batches of data.

 ### `train.py`

-- Purpose: Trains the deep learning model for image enhancement.
+- Purpose: Implements the training loop for the deep learning model.
 - Functionality:
-  - Loads the training dataset.
+  - Loads the training dataset using data loaders from `data_loader.py`.
+  - Optimizes the model using a specified loss function and optimizer.
-  - Implements training loop and optimization.
+  - Logs training progress and saves checkpoints during training.
-  - Supports various loss functions (PSNR, SSIM, LNL1, combined loss).
-- Usage: `python train.py`

 ### `test.py`

-- Purpose: Tests and evaluates the trained deep learning model.
+- Purpose: Performs testing and evaluation of the trained deep learning model.
 - Functionality:
-  - Loads the test dataset.
+  - Loads the test dataset using data loaders from `data_loader.py`.
-  - Computes evaluation metrics (PSNR, SSIM, VIF, LNL1).
+  - Computes evaluation metrics such as PSNR, SSIM, VIF, and LNL1.
+  - Saves enhanced images and evaluation results.

+### `sample_plt.py`

+- Purpose: Contains functions for displaying random sample results.
+- Functionality:
+  - Randomly selects and visualizes input and enhanced images.
+  - Provides a visual assessment of the model's performance.

+### `preprocess.py`

+- Purpose: Preprocesses image data before training the deep learning model.
-- Usage: `python test.py`
+- Functionality:
+  - Resizes images to specified target sizes or fractions.
+  - Utilizes multiprocessing for parallel processing of images.

 ### `gif_enhancer.py`

 - Purpose: Enhances GIF files using the trained model.
 - Functionality:
   - Reads input GIF frames and applies enhancement iteratively.
-  - Saves enhanced GIFs.
+  - Saves enhanced GIFs as output.
-- Usage: `python gif_enhancer.py`

 ### `image_enhancer.py`

 - Purpose: Enhances single images using the trained model.
 - Functionality:
   - Reads input images and applies enhancement iteratively.
-  - Saves enhanced images.
+  - Saves enhanced images as output.
-- Usage: `python image_enhancer.py`

 ## Getting Started